 Should You Buy The MacBook Pro?

-With the new MacBook Pro lineup, it just keeps getting sweeter as you pour more honey into it.
-The M1 MacBook Pro is already a superb option for many.
-However, if you have the budget and you think you need the future-proofing of 64-GB RAM and 8TB of storage, the MacBook now offers that.
+The new MacBook Pro lineup keeps getting sweeter as you pour more honey into it.
+The M2 MacBook Pro is a good option for many.
+However, if you have the budget and think you need the future-proofing of 64-GB RAM and 8TB of storage, the 14 and 16-inch MacBooks offer that.

 Let’s talk big now.
 Big display, big power, big specs, and big price.
 The iMac is Apple’s answer to desktops.
 It is pretty, powerful, and highly configurable.
 The iMac comes in 3 sizes, 21.5-inch, 24-inch, and 27-inch.